Hasedera Temple - Kamakura

 - The Homotsu-Kan museum, a small museum that exhibits statues and other precious and ancient objects kept by the temple (300¥, 9:00-16:30, closed on tuesdays)

 - The Kyozo Sutra archive, a sort of archive of sutras and other documents that keep track of the temple's chronicles over the centuries.
 This type of building, common within many Buddhist temples, generally follows a particular architectural style with a square base.

 Kyozo Sutra archive and bamboo trees

-In this area of the temple, there is also an observation point from which you can enjoy a beautiful view over the city of Kamakura, the beach and the sea, next to which there is also a restaurant, with a view over the city, which serves udon, soba, drinks and desserts (you order and pay using a vending machine at the entrance).
+In this upper area of the temple there is also a terrace from which you can enjoy an excellent view of the city of Kamakura, the beach and the sea.
+There is also a restaurant here, also overlooking the city, serving udon, soba, soft drinks and sweets.

-Kamakura view from the observation point inside the Hasedera Temple
+Kamakura as seen from the observation point inside the Hasedera Temple

-How to get to the Hasedera temple and map
+How to get to the Hasedera Temple of Kamakura

 Guided tours, activities and other things to do

 If you are planning a trip to Japan and you want to do something more than just visiting famous places and monuments, we suggest you to use Rakuten Travel Experiences.